in4lio/yupp/doc/glance.md

 Let's get acquainted with __yupp__ lexical preprocessor, which allows to generate snippets of a source code applying meta-constructs in the functional style.
 We will explore a small example from [_"glance.yu-cpp"_](pic/glance.yu-cpp.md) file.
 The result of preprocessing is [_"glance.cpp"_](../eg/glance/glance.cpp) file.
-Our example calculates the value of _Pi_ by the Leibniz formula increasing its accuracy at each run.
+Our example reads data from an ini-file, calculates the value of _Pi_ by the Leibniz formula, increasing its accuracy at each run;
+and then saves the intermediate results back into the ini-file.

 To begin with, embedding of preprocessor expressions into the source code occurs using __an application form__ – `($<function> <arguments>)`.
 The first element of an application